New Zealand Ice Figure Skating Association Inc.

 Technical Elements

 In the IJS, every important element an athlete, couple, pair or team might perform has been assigned a value, called the base value.
-For example, a double Axel in singles skating has been assigned 3.5 points, while a single toeloop has a base value of just 0.4 points.
+For example, a double Axel in singles skating has been assigned 3.3 points, while a single toeloop has a base value of just 0.4 points.

-For instance a single toeloop with a GOE of -3 earns only 0.1 points (0.4 points base value minus 0.3 points for the -3 GOE), while a single toe loop with a GOE of +3 earns 1.4 points (0.4 base value plus 1.0 for the +3 GOE).
+For instance a single toeloop with a GOE of -3 earns only 0.28 points (0.4 points base value minus 0.12 points for the -3 GOE), while a single toe loop with a GOE of +5 earns 0.6 points (0.4 base value plus 0.2 for the +5 GOE).

-For spins, footwork sequences, spirals, lifts, and all synchronised skating elements, the technical panel also assigns a level of difficulty to each element.
+For spins, footwork sequences, lifts, and all synchronised skating elements, the technical panel also assigns a level of difficulty to each element.
 The higher the level of difficulty, the higher the base value.
 For spins, variations and number of revolutions are some of the important aspects that allow an athlete to earn a higher level of difficulty.

 There are limits on the number of elements athletes can perform and in the short programme there are many specific requirements regarding the elements an athlete must perform.